Nagorno-Karabakh conflict: Blockade of Nagorno-Karabakh (2022–2023)

-2023 offensive
+2023 offensive and expulsion of Armenians

 On 19 September 2023, Azerbaijan launched a military offensive on Nagorno-Karabakh.
 One day after the offensive started, on 20 September, an agreement on establishing a complete cessation of hostilities in Nagorno-Karabakh was reached at the mediation of the Russian peacekeeping command in Nagorno-Karabakh.
 Azerbaijan held a meeting with representatives of the Artsakh Armenian community on 21 September in Yevlakh and a further meeting took place the following month.
 Ceasefire violations by Azerbaijan were nonetheless reported by both Artsakh and local residents in Stepanakert on 21 September.

+Following the military offensive, Azerbaijan expelled the entire Armenian population, dissolved the government of Artsakh, and incorporated Nagorno-Karabakh into Azerbaijan.

 Azerbaijani resettlement

-Following the Azerbaijani reconquest of the region and the flight of Nagorno-Karabakh Armenians, Azerbaijan implemented a program to settle Azerbaijanis in the previously-Armenian-inhabited areas.
+Following the Azerbaijani reconquest of the region and the expulsion of Nagorno-Karabakh Armenians, Azerbaijan implemented a program to settle Azerbaijanis in the previously-Armenian-inhabited areas.

 Fatalities

 1988–1994

 An estimated 28,000–38,000 people were killed between 1988 and 1994.

 Armenian military fatalities were reported to be between 5,856 and 6,000, while 1,264 Armenian civilians were also killed.
 Another 196 Armenian soldiers and 400 civilians were missing.
 According to the Union of Relatives of the Artsakh War Missing in Action Soldiers, as of 2014, 239 Karabakhi soldiers remain officially unaccounted for.

 Azerbaijan stated 11,557 of its soldiers were killed, while Western and Russian estimates of dead combatants on the Azerbaijani side were 25,000–30,000.
 4,210 Azerbaijani soldiers and 749 civilians were also missing.
 The total number of Azerbaijani civilians killed in the conflict is unknown, although 167–763 were killed on one day in 1992 by the Republic of Nagorno-Karabakh's forces.